nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Adding a task
 >  To type: `add computing project`
 	> * Added a task named 'computing project'
-	> * Newly added task is selected in both task list panel and calendar panel
+	> * Newly added task is selected in task list panel

 2. Adding a task with description
 > To type: `add arts project /desc soci chapter 5`
 	> * Added a task named 'arts project' with description 'soci chapter 5'
-	> * Newly added task is selected in both task list panel and calendar panel
+	> * Newly added task is selected in task list panel

 3. Adding a task with deadline
 > To type: `add engineering project /by tomorrow 7pm`